God’s “Prayer Warriors”

 The Bible says in Romans 12: 3 that God has given every human being a certain “measure” of faith as an unmerited, free gift.
 Ephesians 2: 8 and 9 addresses the same matter.
-You have a certain measure or portion of faith.
-I have a certain measure or portion of faith.
+You have a certain measure or degree of faith.
+I have a certain measure or degree of faith.
 Everyone has faith.
-Another way of putting it is that God has given each of us an appropriate amount of faith.
+Another way of putting it is that God has given each of us an appropriate degree of faith.
 None of us can say we don’t have faith.
-Every human ever born has had an appropriate amount of faith.
+Every human ever born has had an appropriate degree of faith.
 The important point about the faith each of us has is how we “use” our faith.

 You see, God is Spirit (John 4: 24).
 Anyone or anything which is “composed” of spirit cannot be perceived or known by the five senses—only by means of our faith-sense.
 That’s why we need the faith God has given to each of us; it’s the only means by which we can know Him.
 In addition to the Bible and prayer, faith is one of the connecting links (through GreatGate) between the material universe (ShadowLand) and the spiritual universe, the invisible Kingdom of God (RealRealm).